With creamy potatoes, crisp veggies, and a kiss of tangy Kewpie mayo, Japanese Potato Salad is the side that disappears first at every gathering.

 To Prepare the Potatoes

-- Peel 2 russet potatoes and cut them into 1½-inch (3.8 cm) pieces (I usually cut one russet potato into four pieces).
-They should be roughly the same size so that they’ll cook evenly.
+- Peel 2 russet potatoes and cut them into 1½-inch (3.8-cm) pieces; I usually cut each potato into four pieces.
+Cut the pieces about the same size so that they’ll cook evenly.

 - Once the water is boiling, remove the lid and reduce the heat to medium.
 Cook on a gentle boil until a skewer pierces a potato smoothly, about 15 minutes.